 Christmas markets have been around almost since the dawn of time, well, at least since Medieval times.
 The oldest Christmas market - or Weinachtsmarkt - recorded is one in Vienna, which was credited as having started in 1294.
 Then came Bautzen in what is today Eastern Saxony in the east of the country.

 Hot on their heels is its more famous cousin in Dresden (also in Saxony) which pulls in about 2 million visitors a year in the four weeks of advent in which its open; the Dresden market is thought to have started in around 1424.
+Photo courtesy of adactio Saxony today still has many of the most traditional things to be found at a Christmas market, including the wooden carved nut crackers, smoking figures that burn little pyramids of incense to scent the room, and wooden decorations and candle holders to put on the Christmas table.

 Other unmissable products at the Christmas markets are caramelized almonds and other nuts, gluehwein, or spiced mulled wine, beer, eierpunsch (egg punch) Christmas cakes and biscuits like Stollen and gingerbread or Lebkuchen, iced gingerbread hearts, and of course sausages and barbecues of all kinds.